ReactNative2000/vscode-live-server-plus-plus/docs/chat_backend.md

 # Supabase chat wiring (example)

-This document explains a simple way to wire the local chat widget to Supabase Realtime (or the Realtime extension) so messages can be synced across clients.
+This document explains a simple way to wire the local chat widget to Supabase Realtime so messages can be synced across clients.

 Requirements

 1. A Supabase project.
-2. A table to store messages.
+1. A table to store messages.
 Example schema:

 ```sql
 create table messages (